 CD: Photography is an escape from everyday normal life, an escape from my own head.
 It is creating art, it is what drives me, it motivates me, without photography I would be nothing.
 Living in a world without art or photography (aside from my family) wouldn’t be worth it to me.
 I take it very seriously.
 It is my past, my present, and my future.

 When he is not on tour, being Mr. Mom, filming, or writing his book, you might catch Christopher Durst at one of the many live music venues in town, snapping images of his favorite bands.
 Just for fun.

-Interview & images of Christopher Durst By Linda Hughes (email@example.com)
+Interview and images of Christopher Durst by Linda Hughes (email@example.com)

 Other images c/o Christopher Durst